edcarp/Ed-DaSH/ed_dash_team.md

   affiliation: EPCC
   img: giacomo_peru.jpeg
 - name: Robert Nagy
-  role: PhD student, Edinburgh Health Economics Group
+  role: PhD student, Cancer Informatics Group
   affiliation: MRC IGC CRUK Edinburgh Centre
   img: robert_nagy_eddash.jpeg

 show_heading: false
 ---

 Our team brings together subject-matter expertise in ’omics, statistics, and computation, with strengths in research data management and the UK’s largest Carpentries chapter, to build an extensive cohort of confident practitioners and a scalable and sustainable network of health and bioscience data science training for the UK.